 The launch ramp and boat trailer parking at Waterfront Park reopened May 5.

-The City’s key Emergency Operations Center (EOC) personnel remains on call 24/7 in case the situation changes, and will continue biweekly meetings with our community partners.
+The City’s key Emergency Operations Center (EOC) personnel remains on call 24/7 in case the situation changes, and will continue meetings with our community partners.

 The City's EOC manages and prioritizes resource requests across the community, and coordinates additional communication and outreach.
 During this time of uncertainty, the City is focused on three main goals: